 - The sensor is designed for a vertical mounting, so that the flowing sampled water flush the diaphragm from the bottom. - Be sure that the pressure is constant.
 The sensor affords a pressure up to 0.5 bar (5 m WC).
-Meanwhile operating, a pressure down will originates some gas bubbles: it does not interfere in the measurement as far as they are not blocked on the diaphragm surface (preventing disinfectant components to enter in the sensor end and causing wrong measurements). - The sensor may suffer of strong pressure variation, neither to vibrations conducted through the sampled water. - The ideal flow rate in the cell is 40 L/h; the minimal value is 30 L/h.
-This flow rate must be kept stable - Operating temperature is from 5 to 45°C. The measuring signal is temperature compensated (built in temperature sensor), the output signal then, is free from temperature changes. - The measuring value is dependant of pH: increasing 1 pH unit causes a decreasing reading of 5%. - The principle of closed cell is unnecessary zero adjustment after factory settings.
+Meanwhile operating, a pressure down will originates some gas bubbles: it does not interfere in the measurement as far as they are not blocked on the diaphragm surface (preventing disinfectant components to enter in the sensor end and causing wrong measurements). - The sensor may suffer of strong pressure variation, as well as vibrations conducted through the sampled water. - The ideal flow rate in the cell is 40 L/h; the minimal value is 30 L/h.
+This flow rate must kept stable - Operating temperature is from 5 to 45°C. The measu ring signal is temperature compensated (built in temperature sensor), the output signal then, is free from temperature changes. - The principle of closed cell is unnecessary zero adjustment after factory settings.
 The zero point itself is not dependent on changes of the flow rate, the conductivity, the temperature and the pH value. - The diaphragm time life is commonly 1 year and may be shorter according to water quality.
 The probe is designed for applications with water qualities complying with the DIN 19643 standard.

-It is necessary not to have deposit on or pollution on the diaphragm.

-- Each sensor is quality control certified.
+It is necessary not to have deposit on or pollution on the diaphragm. - Each sensor is quality control certified.
 The serial number allows a tracking and is necessary for any complementary information. - Even in case of maintenance in the main pipe of the plant, the sensor should be kept running with supply from the monitor. - The sensor must be kept in fluid and diaphragm never be dried out. - The sensor may not work with water without free chlorine more than one day.
 This causes a bio-film growing on the diaphragm and would interfere on measurement quality. - After any period without disinfectant, addition of disinfectant may be realized (in such a case, use a timer on the regulation until the end of chemical shock operation). - Before a period of 1 day or more without disinfectant begins, it is convenient to dismount the sensor and store it cleaned and dried. - Existent reagents, oxidants and reducers, as well as corrosion inhibitors, may interfere on the measurement. - The measuring function is disturbed by surfactants (e.g. tensides).